 ‘Two Sparrows in a Hurricane’, Tanya Tucker

-If your relationship has become history that does not necessarily means there are no feelings about him/her.
-This 2019-based pop is about a man who reminisces his failed love affair.
-He wishes the relationship to be warm.
-He feels that both lovers may take different paths to end up becoming strangers.
-He compares it with birds that fly in different directions.
-He also concludes that everything is short-lived, but with a hope of getting reunited again.
+If your relationship has become history that does not necessarily means there are no feelings for him/her.
+This 2019-based pop is about a man who reminisces about his failed love affair.

 ‘A Broken Wing’, Martina McBride

 This 1997-based country tune is about a woman who is in deep love with an abusive man.
 Even others around her find their relationship to be very painful.

 But she stays on with the hope of her partner changing or being sorry, allowing her to continue living with him.
 Crying becomes the narrator’s habit and her spirit breaks down similar to the bird suffering from a broken wing.
 She is faced with harsh words.
 But she escapes her tormentor to enjoy freedom.

 This 2018 song features lonely vocals along with strumming mandolin.
 This song was featured in the picture ‘Hostiles’.
 This haunting song is played when tired travelers stop to get rest at night.

 The tune is quite sorrowful and searching asking rhetorical questions concerning the welfare of the bird suffering from a broken wing.
 It symbolizes the indigenous people.

 This 2010 pop is about a woman who is rejected by her lover through a letter.
 She along with her rugged happy bluebird tries to fly away.
 She was also rejected before and hence, understands what steps to be taken next.
 She pretends to be fine and flies away with her bluebird.
 She also is determined to leave her failed romance behind.